 Electrical Question about a Kitchen GFCI Outlet Circuit

 Kitchen GFCI Outlet Circuit

 Thanks for your electrical question.

-Kitchen counter top outlets are protected by at least one GFCI Outlet being wired using the feed-through method.
+- Kitchen counter top outlets are protected by at least one GFCI Outlet being wired using the feed-through method.

-Your discovery indicates the possibility of a faulty GFCI Outlet which may need replacing.
+- Your discovery indicates the possibility of a faulty GFCI Outlet which may need replacing.